KonstutivniyKritik/Yet-Another-Media-Page/README.md

-Bot will send content from reddit to your telegram dm
+Bot will send content from reddit to your telegram dm every hour